Life Changes: What if I Work After Retirement?

 Tier 1 and 2 retirees must have one year of service after re-entering employment to be eligible for an active member death benefit.
 You may choose to:

 - Defer Retirement System membership for one year.
 If you die during that year, your beneficiary will receive a benefit if you elected a retirement option that calls for payment to a beneficiary.
 At the end of the year, you will be enrolled in the Retirement System and you will receive service credit for the year of deferment.
 You will then be covered by the active member death benefit.

 - Join the appropriate Retirement System on the day your new employment begins.
 However, be aware you will not be eligible for an active member death benefit until you have accrued one year of service credit.

 When You Retire Again…

 When you retire again, a new retirement date will be established.
 Please note that a new retirement date can result in a delay in receiving cost-of-living adjustments (COLAs) and may affect the calculation of your final average salary.
 In addition, if you previously retired under an early retirement incentive plan enacted by the Legislature and your pension is recalculated, you would lose any incentive service included in the calculation of your original benefit.

 …with less than two years of service credit

-If you are a member of Tier 2, 3, 4, 5 or 6, and you earn less than two years of service credit in your new membership; your original pension will be reinstated along with your option election and date of retirement.
+If you are a member of Tier 2, 3, 4, 5 or 6, and you earn less than two years of service credit in your new membership, your original pension will be reinstated along with your option election and date of retirement.
 You will not receive an additional benefit for the service credit earned after your return to membership.
-If you are a Tier 1 member with less than two years of service credit, your original pension will be reinstated and you will receive an additional benefit based on your service after the return to membership.
+If you are a Tier 1 member and you earn less than two years of service credit in your new membership, your original pension will be reinstated and you will receive an additional benefit based on your service after the return to membership.

 …with two or more years of service credit